Are you visiting to get The Kite Runner PDF online?

 There is a way to be good again.
 I looked up at those twin kites.
 I thought about Hassan.
 Thought about Baba.
 Ali.
 Kabul.
 I thought of the life I had lived until the winter of 1975 came along and changed everything.
 And made me what I am today.
 When we were children, Hassan and I used to climb the poplar trees in the driveway of my father’s house and annoy our neighbors by reflecting sunlight into their homes with a shard of mirrors.

 We would sit across from each other on a pair of high branches, our naked feet dangling, our trouser pockets filled with dried mulberries and walnuts.
-We took turns with the mirror as we ate mulberries, pelted each other with them, giggling, laughing.
+We took turns with the mirror as we ate mulberries, and pelted each other with them, giggling, and laughing.

 I can still see Hassan up on that tree, sunlight flickering through the leaves on his almost perfectly round face, a face like a Chinese doll chiseled from hardwood: his flat, broad nose and slanting, narrow eyes like bamboo leaves, eyes that looked, depending on the light, gold, green, even sapphire.
 I can still see his tiny low-set ears and that pointed stub of a chin, a meaty appendage that looked like it was added as a mere afterthought.